 - World Health Organization (WHO).
 The WHO provides global guidance on antimicrobial stewardship, emphasizing the importance of developing national action plans and implementing integrated surveillance systems.

 - Centers for Disease Control and Prevention (CDC).
 The CDC’s Core Elements of Hospital Antibiotic Stewardship Programs outline essential components for successful stewardship.
 These include leadership commitment, accountability, drug expertise, action, tracking, reporting, and education.
-Additionally, this Organziation leads the Be Antibiotics Aware campaign.
+Additionally, this Organization leads the Be Antibiotics Aware campaign.
 The goal?
 Improve antibiotic prescribing and use, and combat Antibiotic Resistance.

 - European Centre for Disease Prevention and Control (ECDC).
 The ECDC promotes prudent antibiotic use across Europe through initiatives such as European Antibiotic Awareness Day (held annually on November 18) and guidance on antimicrobial use in both human and veterinary medicine.

-Challenges and perspectives
+Challenges and future perspectives in antimicrobial stewardship

 Bibliography

-- Shrestha J, Zahra F, Cannady, Jr P. Antimicrobial Stewardship.
-2023 Jun 20.
+- Shrestha J, Zahra F, Cannady Jr P. Antimicrobial Stewardship.
 In: StatPearls [Internet].
 Treasure Island (FL): StatPearls Publishing; 2025 Jan–.

 - Yoo JH.
-Antimicrobial Resistance – The ‘Real’ Pandemic We Are Unaware Of, Yet Nearby.
+Antimicrobial Resistance – The “Real” Pandemic We Are Unaware Of, Yet Nearby.
 J Korean Med Sci.
 2025 May 19;40(19):e161.

 - Majumder MAA, Rahman S, Cohall D, et al. Antimicrobial Stewardship: Fighting Antimicrobial Resistance and Protecting Global Public Health.
 Infect Drug Resist.
 2020 Dec 29;13:4713–4738.

 - Pennisi F, Pinto A, Ricciardi GE, et al. The Role of Artificial Intelligence and Machine Learning Models in Antimicrobial Stewardship in Public Health: A Narrative Review.
 Antibiotics.
-2025; 14(2):134
+2025;14(2):134.

 Join CoScience HUB